 Contact Arlene by email or via the form below

 Arlene McDaniel is a jazz pianist/educator who has been active in the Mid-Michigan area since 1981.
 She has a bachelor’s degree in music theory and composition from Michigan State University (1984).
 Jazz compositions range from piano solo to full jazz ensemble.
-Arlene is on the Adjunct Faculty at Hillsdale College (2013 – present), where she teaches private jazz piano, jazz combo, and performs in The Hillcats.
+Arlene was on the Adjunct Faculty at Hillsdale College (2013 – 2020), where she taught private jazz piano, jazz combo, and performed Sonin The Hillcats.
 She is also on faculty at the Michigan State University Community Music School (2008 – present), and continues to teach out of her home studio.

 Locally, Arlene performs at venues such as Moriarty’s Pub and Urban Beat, and at the Speak EZ Lounge in Grand Rapids.
 She worked regularly with a trio and numerous ensembles at The Cappuccino Café, Coral Gables, and The Exchange.
 Additional appearances include the Summer Solstice Jazz Fest (East Lansing, MI), Old Town Jazz Fest (Lansing, MI) The Soaring Eagle Casino in Mt.
 Pleasant, MI (Water Lily Lounge), Montreux/Detroit Jazz Fest, and the East Lansing Art Festival.
 Regionally Arlene has appeared with The Dave Bennett Quartet at The Dirty Dog (Detroit), and with her trio in the The Firefly Club (Ann Arbor).
 She also hired and scheduled all the music performances at The Cappuccino Café from 2002 up to their closing in July of 2009.